 Infinity is an undefined number which can be negative and positive.
-A number is used as infinity sometimes, the sum of two numeric may be numeric but can be a different pattern, it may be negative or positive value.
+A number is used as infinity sometimes, the sum of two numeric value may be numeric but different pattern, it may be negative or positive value.

 Infinity and Nan are two kinds of exceptional floating values in Python.

 In comparison, positive infinity is always bigger than every natural number.

 In comparison, negative infinity is smaller than negative number.